hudara/cifar-10/README.md

 - Using the image received after applying the “Canny Edge detector” algorithm (tried with several values of “min” and “max” thresholds)
 - Using the “Harris corner detector”, and feed these corners to the next phase.

-I guess that since these images are small, every pixel counts, and since in any of the above method, there is a certain amount of information lost, this leads degradation in the success rate.
+I guess that since these images are small, every pixel counts, and since in any of the above method, there is a certain amount of information lost, this leads to degradation in the success rate.
 Therefore, I have decided not to implement this phase at all.

 ### Feature Extraction
 - Input: Array of 50,000 images